 Lastly, Eventsured customers can add coverage for cancellations or postponements or for any lost deposits if a vendor goes out of business or fails to show up.

-WedSure is a specialty wedding insurance offered through R.V.
+WedSure is specialty wedding insurance offered through R.V.
 Nuccio & Associates, a national broker founded over 25 years ago that’s licensed in all 50 states.
-Wedding policies issued by WedSure are backed by European giant Allianz, which is the world’s largest insurance company.
+The wedding policies are backed by Allianz, which is one of the world’s largest insurance companies.

-Using WedSure, customers can quote, buy, and print proof of a policy online anytime, day or night.
+Using WedSure, customers can get a quote, buy a policy, and print proof of coverage online anytime, day or night.

-Wedding insurance purchased through WedSure starts at $125 for $1 million of per occurrence coverage, $2 million aggregate, and provides liability coverage for not just the wedding and reception but also the wedding rehearsal and rehearsal dinner.
+Wedding insurance purchased through WedSure starts at $125 for $1 million of per occurrence coverage and $2 million aggregate.
+It provides liability coverage for not just the wedding and reception but also the wedding rehearsal and rehearsal dinner.
 Policies also include free host liquor liability coverage.

-In addition to wedding liability insurance, WedSure also offers wedding cancelation/postponement coverage to help reimburse for out-of-pocket costs if you have to cancel or reschedule your wedding for unforeseen reasons.
-However, this coverage must be purchased at least 15 days before the date of the event.
+In addition to wedding liability insurance, WedSure also offers wedding cancellation/postponement coverage to help reimburse your out-of-pocket costs if you have to cancel or postpone your wedding.

 If you’re traveling for your wedding, Travelers’ Wedding Protector Plan is another provider to consider.
-Travelers is the sixth-largest provider of personal insurance in the country and traces its history back to 1853.
+Travelers was the sixth-largest provider of both property/casualty and homeowners insurance in the U.S. in 2020 and traces its history back to 1853.

-Wedding insurance from Travelers covers things like lost rings, ruined photographs, or damage from severe weather.
-Coverage can also be extended to not just anywhere in the United States and its territories, but also Mexico, Canada, and the United Kingdom.
-Policies also provide for reimbursements in the event of an unavoidable cancellation or postponement.
+Wedding insurance from Travelers covers things like lost rings, ruined photos, or damage from severe weather.
+Coverage can also be extended to not just anywhere in the U.S. and its territories, but also Mexico, Canada, and the U.K. Policies also provide for reimbursements in the event of an unavoidable cancellation or postponement.

-In addition to its large national presence, Travelers is also a good option for destination weddings because it offers 24/7/365 claims service, so it doesn’t matter what time zone you’re in if something goes wrong.
+In addition to its large national presence, Travelers is also a good option for destination weddings because it offers 24/7/365 claims service; it doesn’t matter what time zone you’re in if something goes wrong.
 Plus, there’s no deductible if you end up having to file a claim.
-Travelers also offers travel insurance for policyholders that want to insure for out-of-pocket costs when they book their trip.
+Travelers also offers travel insurance if you want to insure for out-of-pocket costs when you book your trip.

-Wedding insurance from Travelers starts at $160 and covers lost or damaged wedding attire, lost rings, calls to duty, damaged gifts, liquor liability, and additional expenses if one of your vendors cancels and you have to book a last-minute replacement.
+Wedding insurance from Travelers starts at $160 and can cover lost or damaged wedding attire, calls to duty, damaged gifts, liquor liability, and additional expenses if one of your vendors cancels and you have to book a replacement at the last minute.

-WedSafe was founded in 1999 by a couple that couldn’t find protection for their own wedding.
-Today, the company is owned by Aon and all of its policies are underwritten by Nationwide.
-Nevertheless, WedSafe remains true to its beginnings and offers people shopping for wedding insurance a quick and easy way to bind coverage.
+WedSafe was founded in 1999 by a couple who couldn’t find protection for their own wedding.
+Today, the company is owned by Aon, and all of its policies are underwritten by Nationwide.
+But WedSafe remains true to its beginnings and offers people shopping for wedding insurance a quick and easy way to bind coverage.